bwaldon/bwaldon.github.io-old/_pages/about.md

 Preferred pronouns: he/him/his

 I research the ways in which context, linguistic structure, and social cognition jointly enable successful linguistic communication.
-This problem has led me to work on linguistic vagueness & imprecision, modality, and implicature - all phenomena which (I think) pose their own unique challenges for how we understand the division of labor between semantics and pragmatics.
+I've worked on linguistic vagueness & imprecision, modality, and implicature - all phenomena which (I think) pose their own unique challenges for how we understand the division of labor between semantics and pragmatics.

 Recently, I've also become interested in discourse contexts - and contextual features - that are often relegated to the margins of linguistic theory.
 Right now, I'm thinking about how individuals interpret group-authored messages (e.g. how the law is interpreted in judicial contexts) as well as the role of racial bias in pragmatic interpretation.